mysociety/fixmystreet/running/promotion.md

 cope with increased amounts of traffic, or simply by sending out your press releases at intervals, over a period of time.

-If mySociety is hosting your site, don’t worry: we’ve got it covered.
-Do let us know just before you start your press campaign, though.

 > **Pere**: We gathered the email address of every media outlet
 > in Norway, and used this list to send press releases
 > about the service.
 All local media, all national press,